Frefreak/mdantic/README.md

             django.setup()
 ```

+Some time ago the extension name used here should be `markdown_mdantic`, but
+after some point it seems there will only be one file after installation in
+python's site-packages directory (mdantic.py) so now we should use the name
+`mdantic`.

 ### reference the model

-Each reference must be in one line, starts with `$pydantic: ` (notice the single space after the colon), following the model import path which looks lik `a.b.c.D` where `D` is the model class itself (BaseModel).
+Each reference must be in one line, starts with `$pydantic: ` (notice the
+single space after the colon), following the model import path which looks
+lik `a.b.c.D` where `D` is the model class itself (which is subclass of `BaseModel`).

 ```markdown
 **params**: